multimeric/AmplifyCountDirective/README.md

 4. Deploy your application using `amplify push`
 5. (Optional) Regenerate your JavaScript/TypeScript query templates using `amplify codegen`

+## How it Works

+AmplifyCountDirective provides a directive in exactly the same way that Amplify provides the `@model` directive.
+When Amplify finds this directive in your schema, it them does two things:

+* Transforms your schema to add `countFoo` to your `Query` type
+* Adds a resolver for `countFoo`, which has a Lambda data source

+This Lambda resolver then uses Scan with `Select: "COUNT"` to count all items in the table that match the filters you have provided.

+## Development

+* Add Jest unit tests to `test/test.ts` tests, and execute them using `npm test`
+* The `amplify` directory also includes a simple Amplify application that can be used as a test case.
+You can `amplify push` from this directory in order to test it out.

 ## FAQs

 ### Are you sure Amplify doesn't already offer this capability?